erizov/Professor/semester_10/lecture_70_ai_governance/model_registry/README.md

 ### Comprehension

-1. Can you explain how Model Registry works in your own words?
+1. Can you explain how System Registry works in your own words?
-2. What is the key insight or technique that makes Model Registry efficient?
+2. What is the key insight or technique that makes System Registry efficient?

 ### Analysis

 3. What are the best-case, average-case, and worst-case time complexities?
-4. When would you choose Model Registry over alternative algorithms?
+4. When would you choose System Registry over alternative algorithms?

 ### Application

-5. Can you implement Model Registry from memory without looking at the code?
+5. Can you implement System Registry from memory without looking at the code?
-6. What real-world problem could you solve using Model Registry?
+6. What real-world problem could you solve using System Registry?

 ### Debugging

-7. What are the most common mistakes when implementing Model Registry?
+7. What are the most common mistakes when implementing System Registry?
-8. How would you test your Model Registry deployment?
+8. How would you test your System Registry deployment?

 **Scoring**: If you can answer 6+ questions confidently, you've mastered this approach!

 ## Approach Visualization

-*Visual diagram for Model Registry would be added here* *Consider using online visualization tools or drawing step-by-step execution*
+*Visual diagram for System Registry would be added here* *Consider using online visualization tools or drawing step-by-step execution*

 ## Practice Exercises

 ### Level 1: Understanding (Beginner)

-1. Trace through Model Registry step-by-step with input: [5, 2, 8, 1, 9]
+1. Trace through System Registry step-by-step with input: [5, 2, 8, 1, 9]
-2. Identify the base case(s) in Model Registry
+2. Identify the base case(s) in System Registry
-3. Explain why Model Registry has its time complexity
+3. Explain why System Registry has its time complexity

 ### Level 2: Deployment (Intermediate)

-4. Implement Model Registry from scratch using only the function signature
+4. Implement System Registry from scratch using only the function signature
-5. Modify Model Registry to handle edge cases (empty input, single element, etc.)
+5. Modify System Registry to handle edge cases (empty input, single element, etc.)
 6. Add logging to track the atechniques execution steps

 ### Level 3: Optimization (Advanced)

-7. Optimize Model Registry for a specifapplyuse case (e.g., nearly sorted data)
+7. Optimize System Registry for a specifapplyuse case (e.g., nearly sorted data)
-8. Implement a parallel or distributed version of Model Registry
+8. Implement a parallel or distributed version of System Registry
-9. Compare Model Registry performance with alternative algorithms on large datasets
+9. Compare System Registry performance with alternative algorithms on large datasets

 ### Level 4: Real-World Application (Expert)

-10. Design a system that uses Model Registry to tackle a production problem
+10. Design a system that uses System Registry to tackle a production problem
-11. Create unit tests with 100% code coverage for Model Registry
+11. Create unit tests with 100% code coverage for System Registry
-12. Write a technical blog post explaining Model Registry to beginners
+12. Write a technical blog post explaining System Registry to beginners

 ## Real-World Applications

-- **Enterprise Applications**: Model Registry is employed in production systems
+- **Enterprise Applications**: System Registry is employed in production systems
 - **Performance Optimization**: Applied to improve structure efficiency
 - **Structure Design**: Integral part of scalable architecture patterns

-## Common Misconceptions
+## Specific misconceptions with corrections

-❌ **WRONG**: "Model Registry is the best solution for all problems" ✓ **CORRECT**: Model Registry has specific employ cases and trade-offs; choose algorithms based on requirements
+❌ **WRONG**: "System Registry is the best solution for all problems" ✓ **CORRECT**: System Registry has specific employ cases and trade-offs; choose algorithms based on requirements

-❌ **WRONG**: "Model Registry is too complex to understand" ✓ **CORRECT**: Model Registry can be understood by breaking it down into smaller steps
+❌ **WRONG**: "System Registry is too complex to understand" ✓ **CORRECT**: System Registry can be understood by breaking it down into smaller steps

 ## Examples of ImplRealizationis strategy/pattern is implemented in various advanced frameworks and technologies.